MIG Welding vs TIG Welding: What's the Difference? Skip to content

 #4 Ease

 Both TIG and MIG are equally effective.
-Depending on the factors you must consider, one might be a better option in some circumstances.
-MIG welding provides quick and inexpensive welds on steel and aluminum.
-Although stainless steel may also be welded, MIG welders are not typically used.
+In some circumstances, one may be the better choice, depending on the factors you consider.
+MIG welding provides faster and less expensive welding on steel and aluminum.
+Although stainless steel can also be welded, MIG welders are not commonly used.
 MIG welding is an attractive option for low cost and high production.

-TIG welders produce precise, slender, attractive beads with high penetration.
-However, they are more expensive and require skilled welders.
-The TIG method is frequently favored for pipe joints, thinner stock, and aluminum and stainless steel work where the bead is left exposed.
-Steel may also be TIG welded.
-But when the steel needs to be coated, MIG is frequently a superior option.
+TIG welders produce precise, thin, and attractive beads with high penetration powers.
+However, they are more expensive and require a skilled welder.
+On the other hand, the TIG method is often preferred for pipe joints, thin stock, and aluminum and stainless steel work where the bead is exposed.
+Steel can also be TIG welded.
+But when the steel requires a coating, MIG is often a better choice.

 Compare products